Faces from the Beach – 6 June 1944

 Charles Durning is one of the few who survived the SS prisoner massacre.
 Durning always refused to discuss his war service.
 It remained a little known fact until his later years.
-When a journalist asked why he refused to talk about it… Charles Durning responded – “I don’t want you to see me crying.”
+When a journalist asked why he refused to talk about it… Charles Durning responded, with tears in his eyes – “I don’t want you to see me crying.”

 These men became famous and household names in the years after the end of WW2… but on 6 June 1944, they were just scared kids trying to do what was right.

 Maybe they are the “Greatest Generation”; they’re a hard act to follow, that’s for damn sure.

 Author’s note: There were a total of 16 Medals of Honor earned on the Normandy Invasion with 4 of them earned during the 1st 24 hours.